M20190649/GrabAI/README.md

 At the end of the notebook execution, the overall holdout rmse will be displayed, and the predicted T+1 to T+5 values are saved as a csv file for inspection.

-_Note: As I am slightly confused regarding the way the holdout set is handled, and there is likely not enough time to ask and modify my code, I opted to assume that the holdout set contains only the T+1 -> T+5 labels.
+_Note: As I am slightly confused regarding the way the holdout set is handled.
+There is likely not enough time to ask and modify my code as I am working on weekdays.
+I opted to assume that the holdout set contains only the T+1 -> T+5 labels.
 Thus, my script will read the holdout set and predict for every sample in the holdout set, saving predictions as a .csv file._

 # Evaluation results